-MAP Meeting applicability data.
-Coaches documented the date, attendance, session duration (in minutes), and target(s) for change chosen during MAP Meetings One and Two.
-For students opting for MAP Meeting Two, the Coach also documented the direction of the meeting.
+MAP Meeting Applicability Data.
+Coaches documented the date, attendance, session duration (in minutes), and target(s) for change chosen during MAP Meetings 1 and 2.
+For students opting for MAP Meeting 2, the Coach also documented the direction of the meeting.

 Fidelity of implementation.
 Coaches' fidelity to the MAP meeting protocols was measured using a form developed by the research team to assess the proportion of elements observed to have occurred in the meeting.
-A total of 49 elements could occur for MAP Meeting One and 37 elements could occur for Meeting Two.
-Example fidelity items include: Discuss student's long-term goals; Identify an area(s) most important to focus on for remainder of meeting; and Ask evocative questions to solicit student's reasons for change.
-All MAP meetings were audio recorded to assess fidelity to the MAP intervention protocol and to rate the quality of each coach's use of MI skills.
-The quality (i.e., proficiency) with which each coach utilized MI during each session is an important measure of fidelity, but is beyond the scope of the current paper, and will be reported separately.
+A total of 49 elements could occur for MAP Meeting 1 and 37 elements could occur for Meeting 2.
+Example fidelity items include the following: Discuss student's long-term goals; identify an area(s) most important to focus on for remainder of meeting; and ask evocative questions to solicit student's reasons for change.
+All MAP meetings were audio-recorded to assess fidelity to the MAP intervention protocol and to rate the quality of each coach's use of MI skills.
+The quality (i.e., proficiency) with which each coach utilized MI during each session is an important measure of fidelity but is beyond the scope of the current article and will be reported separately.
 Regarding fidelity to protocol, a member of the research team listened to the de-identified audio file and (1) marked yes or no if each element occurred, (2) noted the length of each stage in the MI protocol (Engage, Focus, Evoke, and Plan), and (3) took notes to be delivered as informal feedback to the coach.
-At least one MAP session per coach, per meeting (One or Two), was coded in real time (e.g., within a week of session completion) to ensure each coach had an opportunity to improve mid-implementation in the event fidelity was below standard (< 80%).
+At least one MAP session per coach, per meeting (1 or 2), was coded in real time (e.g., within a week of session completion) to ensure each coach had an opportunity to improve mid-implementation in the event fidelity was below standard (<80%).